ga-curriculum/uber-ai-superpowered-data/modules/develop-a-single-agent-system/part-2/solution/README.md

 Once your environment is set up and the kernel is selected:

 1. Open `sox_copilot_lab.ipynb`
-2. Run cells 0-4 to build and test the Evidence Agent (from Part 1)
+2. Run cells sequentially from top to bottom
-3. Run cells 5-8 to build and test the Reviewer Agent (Part 2)
-4. The workflow demonstrates multi-agent interaction with independent validation
+3. The agent should automatically orchestrate tool calls and produce a structured JSON report

 See the parent directory's main README.md for detailed implementation guidance and architectural explanations.